HomeTroubleshootingHow to Disable Driver Signature Enforcement on Windows 11/10?

 Step 1.
 Open an elevated Command Prompt.

 Step 2.
-Type the following command and then hit Enter from the keyboard:-
+Type the following command and then hit Enter on the keyboard:-

 bcdedit.exe /set nointegritychecks on